Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

    - Add previously created AI Search resource as Knowledge base.

+   - Make sure the responses are retrived only from the selected **Knowledge Base**.

    - Test the agent with some prompts.

 6. **Publishing the Agent as Web App from Copilot Studio:**